lucapette/lucapette.github.com/_drafts/all-i-have-done-wrong-running-a-product-team.markdown

 Almost two years passed and I learned a lot.
 On the way, I made a few crucial mistakes.
 Making mistakes is part of the game but I want to focus my attention toward those four or five things that I consider central to product management.
-Sometimes I go over my list of failures in product management and I come to the conclusion most product people have this figured out very well.
-It looks like "common sense" to me by now.
-And if I would have to pick just one thing out of those mistakes I am going to share with you, it would be
-this:
+I consider the learnings I'm about to share literally "common sense" and if I find myself summarising this experience with a joke:

 > Common sense is not so common

-This is the very reason why I feel compelled to share mistakes I consider basic product management now.
+This is the reason why I feel compelled to share mistakes I consider basic product management now.
 Furthermore, writing helps me clearing my own thoughts about things.
 It is a discovery process and the best part is that someone else may even find it useful.
-Well, let's see about that.
+Well, please let me know about that.

 I will present my list in no particular order.
-I would not be able to pick just one or order my learning by importance.
-The tricky thing is that all I have learned in the past two years revealed to be really important.
+All I learned in the past two years revealed to be important to me.

 ## Data is nothing.
 Information is key

-Recently, we introduced [blazer](https://github.com/ankane/blazer) at work, a little tool I wanted to add it to our toolkit for a long time.
+Recently, we introduced [blazer](https://github.com/ankane/blazer) at work, a little tool I wanted to add it to our portfolio of internal applications for a long time.
 The reaction from other departments' folk was great.
-Everyone was happy about the tool, it was a stimulating process for me.
+Everyone was happy about the tool and it was a stimulating process for me.
 I started asking myself what it is the real difference between a product development team providing data for the rest of the company and everyone being able to ask questions on their own.
-My assumption is that people would be happy about shortening the feedback loop.
-It is like writing tests instead of deploying code.
-It generally takes less time to figure out you broke something with your change if there are tests around.
+My assumption was that people were happy about shortening the feedback loop.
+It's like writing tests instead of deploying code.
+It takes less time to figure out you broke something with a change if there are tests around.
 But I was wrong.
 My technical background made me focus on the wrong aspect of this problem.
 Everyone wants answers faster, no discussion there.
-I kept asking myself why because the short lead time could not explain the enthusiasm.
+I kept asking myself why as the short lead time could not explain the enthusiasm.
 I started interviewing the people I worked with in other departments.
 One day I came to realise data is nothing.
 No one really cares about the conversation rate comparison about two countries.
-They want to know why is different.
-The underlining information is the key here.
+They want to know *why* is different.
+The underlining information is the key.
 People can do a better job when they can extract knowledge out of data.
 Knowing why a company performs better in a market is key info.
 Finding the answer will improve your marketing strategy and this kind of initiative can change the